BlockscapeNetwork/hackatom_v/README.md

-# Cosmos - A Nft example to manage pokemons or any other digital assets
+# Cosmons - A Nft example to manage digital collectibles

 ## How to build